Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the

 By comparing cases with two, four and six detectors, we observe in Table~\ref{tab:summary} that, as the number of detector pairs increases, the requirements become less stringent.
 Similarly, Table~\ref{tab:quad_vs_a2} presents a comparison of analysis results analogous to those in Section~\ref{sec:fake}, for two, four, and six detectors.
-Compared to the scenario shown in Section~\ref{sec:fake}, we observe generally lower \(a_\text{{fit}}\) values as the number of detector pairs increases.
-As discussed in Section 5.3.7.3 of~\cite{litebird2023probing}, the allowable maximal wedge angle for a rotating transmissive HWP $\psi$ is constrained to be smaller than 4.0 arcmin to ensure $\delta r = 5.7 \times 10^{-6}$.
-In the case of the reflective HWP considered here, the pointing deviation $\phi$ coincides with the double of the wedge angle $\alpha$ (see section \ref{sec:wedge_intro}), leading to the relation
+Compared to the scenario shown in Section~\ref{sec:fake}, we observe generally lower \(a_\text{{fit}}\) values as the number of detector pairs increases.\\ \simone{It is worth noting that for large misalignments, the dominant errors shift from wedge-induced pointing disturbances to systematic effects associated with beam reconstruction.
+In this regime, increasing the number of detectors in simulations does not improve the robustness of the wedge constraint.
+We therefore restrict our analysis to the small-angle regime, where the wedge is the leading systematic and its scaling with the number of detectors can be meaningfully assessed.
+To gain an intuition of the threshold misalignment, we compare our case to the transmissive HWP configuration discussed in~\cite{litebird2023probing}.} \simone{As reported in Section 5.3.7.3 of~\cite{litebird2023probing}, for a \emph{transmissive} sapphire rotating HWP the maximal allowed wedge angle $\psi$ was constrained to be $\psi<4$ arcmin to satisfy the benchmark $\Delta r_{\text{max}} = 5.7\times 10^{-6}$.
+In that geometry, a wedge produces a boresight pointing deviation}